 There's an amazing mother in the animal kingdom that exemplifies self-sacrificial love.
 However, she may not be what you'd expect.
 It's not a hen, with a brood of chicks following close behind, nor a mother elephant, who cares for her child for years before it's ready for independent life.
 Not even a ferocious momma bear, who will tear you apart if you lay a hand on her cub.
 We'll have to get wet if we want to meet this particular mother, as she doesn't live on land but submerged in the ocean.
 However, she is no fish or marine mammal.
 In fact, she's an invertebrate, meaning she has no spine, or any other bones for that matter.
 Nor does she have fins to swim.
 Instead, she gets around by jetting water through its body, and also by crawling along on her eight limbs.
 Have you guessed yet?
 You might not think an octopus would be a remarkable parent, but these fascinating creatures make a strong case for any Mother-of-the-Year award.

 Octopuses in general are among the most intelligent creatures on earth, able to solve mazes and complex problems to attain food prizes.
 They can open jars from the outside and the inside.
 Octopuses have been observed throwing rocks, constructing their own simple tools, and even ambushing prey on land.
 But the female octopus in particular is a striking example of the self-sacrificing heart of mothers.
-This is a fascinating trait is a direct reflection of God’s self-sacrificing heart for his many children.
+This fascinating trait is a direct reflection of God’s self-sacrificing heart for his many children.

 Let me explain.